Connor accepts Aetna, UHC, BCBS, and Cigna for individuals

 Lianna’s life is enriched by the many beautiful people that surround her.
 She loves deep conversations about life’s meanings and connections, spending time in nature and being in the midst of God’s creation, plotting out and writing novels, and learning about the different cultures and languages of our vast world.

-Lianna is in-network with Aetna, Blue Cross Blue Shield (TX and MA), Cigna, and UHC (individuals ...
+Lianna is in-network with Aetna, Blue Cross Blue Shield, Cigna, and UHC (individuals only) Liann...
 Read More

 Mark sees individuals ages 13+, couples, and families